DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ## Logical expressions

-Sometimes we want to do one thing if a condition is true, another if it's false.
+Sometimes we want to do one thing if a condition is true, and another if it's false.
 For example, we might want to use observations for which the date is after January 1980, the country is India, or the population is greater than 5 million -- and not otherwise.

 Python -- like all modern programming languages -- has a collection of logical expressions to do things like this.
 We refer to such expressions as **comparisons** because they involve the comparison of one thing with another; for example, the date of an observation and the date January 1980.
 The result of a comparison is either `True` or `False`.
 We refer to true/false variables like this as **Boolean**, a name derived from the 18th century mathematician and logician [George Boole](https://en.wikipedia.org/wiki/George_Boole).